danielwilczak101/EasyGA/README.md

 ```

-This is only example and we will create hundreds of tests so this list will become bigger and bigger.
+This is only an example and we will create hundreds of tests so this list will become bigger and bigger.

 ## Developing EasyGA: